 3 A levels at grades BBC or above (note General Studies may not be used towards this requirement), or an Honours Degree at 2:2 or above, or a higher Degree such as MScm PhD or MBA

 Once your application has been assessed and accepted, you will progress to Phase II of the selection process.
 Phase II consists of a series of questions that you will be required to answer within a given time.
-If successful you will progress to Phase III which is a two-day assessment at a venue (soon to be confirmed) in the UK, which includes the following tests:
+If successful you will progress to Phase III which is an assessment day at a venue (soon to be confirmed) in London, UK, which includes the following tests:

 Two dimensional tracking

 Candidates who are successful at this stage will progress on to the next two assessments:

 Competency based interview

 If you complete these assessment tests to BA’s stringent standard, you will be contacted by British Airways and invited to attend a final phase of selection (Phase IV).
 This assessment day takes place at the British Airways Recruitment Centre, at London Heathrow.

 Successful BA Future Pilot Programme cadets that select FTEJerez will complete the standard ATPL integrated course.
 In addition to the ATPL syllabus, they will undertake a further 44 hours of Jet Orientation Course training (this includes the 16 hours MCC from the ATPL integrated syllabus).